BelNeuroCoding/NeuroMaps/ReadMe.md

 💡 **Tip:**
 - It may be useful to increase the spike detection range to 6000 Hz to detect fast-spiking events
 - When changing the time range for the waterfall plot or CWT, always press enter
+- Make sure the settings are appropriate for your dataset.
+- Use the toggles 'AC Filtered', 'Spikes', 'LFP' and update the waterfall maps to reflect the current selection.

 ⚠️ **Warnings:**